Planting the Seeds for Eczema: My Story

 Healing Eczema Naturally

 I decided to make healing her eczema naturally my number one focus.
-I know her eczema symptoms are a result of her leaky gut and to heal her eczema I must first heal her digestive tract.
-I know eczema is not a skin condition, but a gut condition.
+I know her eczema symptoms are a result internal inflammation and that eczema is not just a skin condition.
 But even though I know all this—it would still be much easier to slap a lotion on that rash and call it a day!

 But alas, that’s not how true healing works, is it?